keithbuhler/dissertation-story/Normativity of Human Nature raw data.md

 I conclude that, despite their differences, McDowell shares with Mackie and other subjectivists radically reductive, disenchanted, Laplacian picture of material nature as a manifold of bald descriptive facts.
 The richer -- and more scientific -- unrestricted conception of nature is the one Foot (and MacIntyre) can help us to recover.
 McDowell merely asserts, without additional argument, the common prejudice that "modern science" somehow disenchants nature, when in fact the "partial re-enchantment" he himself endeavors to recover is already present *within modern science*.

-James Barham captures the dualism into which McDowell unwitting falls:
+### Another objection to McDowell: Dualism

->the philosophical literature tends to work with a scientifically outdated image of living things as rigid “machines.”
+> The concept of purpose, together with the closely related concepts of normativity and agency, stand at the crossroads of three academic disciplines: the philosophy of action, the philosophy of biology, and the nexus of theoretical biology and cognitive science that is concerned with the theory of the “self-organization” of “autonomous agents.”
+Unfortunately, there has been very little cross-fertilization among the liteatures of these three disciplines.
+As a result, the philosophical literature tends to work with a scientifically outdated image of living things as rigid “machines.”
 This results in a picture in which only human beings (or at most the higher animals) can be properly ascribed purposes and agency in the full normative sense.
 From this perspective, we appear to be faced with an unappealing choice between eliminating teleology and normativity from our picture of nature altogether and understanding these phenomena as they are manifested in our own human form of life as floating free from any grounding in the natural world.[@barham2011 1]

+### Response to McDowell 2: MacIntyre

-## MacIntyre on Natural Teleology
+### MacIntyre on Natural Teleology

-MacIntyre's later view is a helpful synthesis of the biological and rational aspects of human nature I am aiming for.
+MacIntyre's later view is a bit more ambitious.
 While he does not go in for Foot's putative realism about "metaphysical biology", he does allow that the facts of our biological nature provide limits on what actions are ethical and what qualities count as virtues.

 The project of *Dependent Rational Animals* is to insist that even if we are animals of a particular and unusual sort human beings are animals.
 This basic truth has significant implications.
 As animals, our dependence and vulnerability are as morally significant as our independence, autonomy, or self-sufficiency.
 Virtues of independence are, in the writings of Aristotle and others, related to our powers of rational reflection; we can rise above our animal nature, command, direct, and manage our bodies, our farms, our cities, and so on.
 But since we are *both* animals and *rational*, there are virtues of both autonomy *and* dependence.
 The book also contends that certain social arrangements are conducive to the transmission and sustenance of both kinds of virtue.